rtdevx/terraform/README.md

 # Purpose of this Repository

+- Learning Terraform
-- Testing and Learning Terraform
+- Testing Terraform code before CodePipelines are developed
-- Archive Terraform code
+- Archive Terraform code for future reference